Journal of Samuel Kiechel

 Leaving Dordrecht

-Kiechel’s vessel probably sailed along Hollands Diep around the southern tip of the island of Hoeksche Waard.
-According to a nautical chart from that period, tidal wetlands surrounded the island.
-The ship then continued westward along the waterways that separate the mainland from Zeeland’s islands.
+Kiechel’s boat probably sailed along Hollands Diep around the southern tip of the island of Hoeksche Waard.
+It continued westward along the waterways that separate the mainland from Zeeland’s islands.
+Our traveller noted that he sailed past flooded lands and saw various buildings protruding above the water.

-Our traveller noted that they passed flooded lands along the route and saw various buildings protruding above the water.
 The Rhine-Meuse-Scheldt delta has always been prone to flooding.
-The land surrounding the delta is low-lying, so heavy storms from the North Sea or damaged dykes could easily cause floods.
+The landscape of the delta is low-lying, so heavy storms from the North Sea or damaged dykes were always a threat.
 As mentioned, Dordrecht became an island after a devastating flood in 1421.

 Fifteen years before Samuel Kiechel’s visit, the All Saints’ Flood of 1570 struck Zeeland, causing widespread devastation.
 It was one of the worst natural disasters of its era, submerging large areas that would only be reclaimed centuries later.
 From the boat, Kiechel saw the remnants of towns and villages swallowed by water.
 It was not until the twentieth century, with the construction of the Delta Works, that a long-term effort to prevent such flooding was undertaken.